Alabama requests a date to execute an inmate via nitrogen hypoxia for the first time

 Likewise, there have been concerns about using nitrogen hypoxia, as it is a largely untested method.

-Supreme Court Justice Neil Gorsuch denied a Missouri inmate's request to be executed by the method in 2014, since he said it did not include information about how the nitrogen gas would be administered, in what amounts, how long it would take to work and how to keep the execution team safe from its effects.
+The Supreme Court denied a Missouri inmate's request to be executed by the method in 2019.
+In the majority opinion, Justice Neil Gorsuch said it did not include information about how the nitrogen gas would be administered, in what amounts, how long it would take to work and how to keep the execution team safe from its effects.

 Smith was convicted for a 1988 case in which Charles Sennett, a pastor in Alabama, paid Billy Gray Williams to kill his wife, so he could collect insurance money to settle debts.
 Williams then hired Smith and John Forrest Parker to carry out the murder, for which they each were supposed to be paid $1,000, according to prosecutors.